-3. Nutritional implications of the increase in the TFA content of SDA soybean oil
+2.3 TFA content of SDA soybean oil

-As mentioned in Section 1.2, there is a consequential increase in trans-SDA (from zero to 0.26% of total fatty acids) and trans-ALA (from 0.14% to 0.51% of total fatty acids) as a result of increasing the SDA and, to a lesser extent, the ALA content of SDA soybean oil.
-Trans fatty acids (TFAs) in the diet raise LDL-cholesterol and lower HDL-cholesterol, thus contribute to an increased risk of coronary heart disease.
-The WHO, in its report on diet, nutrition and chronic diseases (WHO 2003), recommended that TFAs comprise no more than 1% of total dietary energy8.
-The NHMRC and NZMoH (2006) recommend that saturated fatty acids and TFAs combined comprise no more than 8-10% of dietary energy.
+Trans-SDA is present (0.26% of total fatty acids) and trans-ALA is increased (from 0.14% to 0.51% of total fatty acids) in SDA soybean oil.
+Trans fatty acids (TFAs) in the diet raise LDL-cholesterol and lower HDL-cholesterol, and are thus associated with an increased risk of coronary heart disease.
+The WHO, in its report on diet, nutrition and chronic diseases (WHO 2003), recommended that TFAs comprise no more than 1% of total dietary energy12.
+The NHMRC and NZMOH (2006) recommend that saturated fatty acids and TFAs combined comprise no more than 8-10% of dietary energy.

-FSANZ conducted a formal scientific review of TFAs in the Australian and New Zealand food supplies in 20079 and updated this review in 200910.
+FSANZ conducted a formal scientific review of TFAs in the Australian and New Zealand food supplies in 200713 and updated this review in 200914.
 In 2009, FSANZ reported that mean total TFA intake from both ruminant and manufactured sources is estimated to be 0.5-0.6% of total dietary energy, with more than 90% of Australians and more than 85% of New Zealanders having intakes below 1% of total energy intake.
 This result is in keeping with WHO's revised recommendation on TFA intake (see footnote below).
 The following draws further on information discussed in these documents.

-In 2004, the Danish food authorities adopted legislation which introduced a limit of no more than 2 q of TFA per 100 q of fats or oil in the food product as sold to the consumer, with some exceptions for ruminant TFAs occurring in animal fats.
+In 2004, the Danish food authorities adopted legislation which introduced a limit of no more than 2 g of TFA per 100 g of fats or oil in the food product as sold to the consumer, with some exceptions for ruminant TFAs occurring in animal fats.
 In 2008, Switzerland adopted similar legislation.
 Based on this upper limit, the NSW Food Authority (NSWFA) analysed 456 samples from six different food categories: takeaway foods, fats and oils, snack foods, meat products, and bakery products.
-These data were collected between September 2008 and April 2009 from a range of supermarkets and takeaway shops.
+The data were collected between September 2008 and April 2009 from a range of supermarkets and takeaway shops.
 The results were reported in FSANZ's 2009 review of TFAs.
 Overall, 82.3% of products had a level of TFAs below 2% (i.e. the recommended maximum level set by Denmark), and many of these foods had undetectable levels of TFAs.